Skip to content

 Appeals regarding an existing decision or charge must be submitted within seven (7) calendar days of receipt of notice of the original decision or charge.
 Appeal letters should contain a brief account of the problem, include any documentation, and outline the basis for the appeal.

 Appeals will be handled by designated staff.
-Unresolved appeals may be further considered by the Special Hearings Committee, and if necessary, the Director of University Student Apartments.
-The Special Hearings Committee is made up of Resident Council members, designated USA staff, and the University Student Apartments Advisory Board.
+Unresolved appeals may be further considered by the Special Hearings Committee, and if necessary, the Director of Sunnyside Apartments.
+The Special Hearings Committee is made up of Resident Council members, designated Sunnyside Apartment staff, and the Sunnyside Apartments Advisory Board.
 The resident agrees to abide by all decisions made as a result of this process.

 uparrow